michaelliqx/EC503/Project/README.md

-## Matlab Code for Project: A Study and Comparison of Boosting Algorithms
+## Matlab Code and  for Project: A Study and Comparison of Boosting Algorithms